-As a slight abuse of notation, we will occasionally use $\mathtt{oac}^{id}$ to refer to the OAC with identifier id.
-If an OAC can only be applied to a specific class of objects o or set of objects $o_1, \ldots, o_n$ about which prior knowledge is required in some kind of memory (e.g., since it depends on the concrete shape of the object as in the example given in section 4.2), we indicate this by the notation $\mathtt{oac}o$ or $\mathtt{oac}{o_1,\ldots,o_n}$ .
+As a slight abuse of notation, we will occasionally use oac^{id} to refer to the OAC with identifier id.
+If an OAC can only be applied to a specific class of objects o or set of objects o_1, \ldots, o_n about which prior knowledge is required in some kind of memory (e.g., since it depends on the concrete shape of the object as in the example given in section 4.2), we indicate this by the notation oac_o or $\operatorname{oac}{o_1,\ldots,o_n}$.
 However, one needs to be aware that this is not always required, for example in case a certain cue (that can be present in many objects) triggers an action.
 Examples for both cases are given in section 4.